tjkoifoly/MVTextInputScroller/README.md

 - Support for non-fullscreen presented view controllers such as UIModalPresentationPageSheet and UIModalPresentationFormSheet.
 - Supports keyboards with input accessory views.
 - Simple to use API.
+- Requires Auto-Layout

 Usage
 -------------------------------------------------------
 MVTextInputsScroller aims to provide the simplest possible API, only requiring the input UIScrollView to be passed upon initialization.
-All input fields part of the UIScrollView sub-hierarchy are automatically registered
+All input fields part of the UIScrollView sub-hierarchy are automatically registered.

 <pre>
 @interface ViewController()<UITextFieldDelegate, UITextViewDelegate>